kellyk907/output_util_by_service_CMS/README.md

 Utilization metrics were computed in Python (pandas) and independently validated using SQL (SQLite) to ensure consistency and transparency.

+Utilization metrics were validated using SQL (SQLite) queries executed within the analysis notebook.

 **Tools:** Python, pandas, matplotlib, SQLite
 **Data Source:** CMS Program Statistics – Medicare Outpatient Facilities